ruthgrace/mannys_sign/README.md

 And a breakout board from KeeYees: https://www.amazon.com/dp/B09PYW1HC9

 ### installation

+#### steps

+1. make sure that wifi password is updated correctly in code
+2. plug just the power panel in, monitor with laptop, ensure that wifi connection is successful (you can do this in the restaurant before installing the sign outside)
+3. Check if box needs to be weather proofed/caulked on the back.
+Do it first if so.
+4. power panel goes behind ELECTION COUNTDOWN panel.
+Plug in ELECTION COUNTDOWN PANEL first.
+Add clips to attach next panel.
+Place and plug other panels in one by one (adding clips each time), leaving gaps between panels to pull the power cords through and plug them into the power panel.
+When the last panel is plugged in, close remaining gaps by attaching clips between panels
+5. weather proof the box - use acrylic panels and caulking to cover the box

+#### panel plugs
 There are 3 power supplies.
 The top powers 3 panels, the middle powers 4 panels, and the bottom one powers 2 panels.
 From top to bottom this is the ideal arrangement of panels being plugged in to distribute power:

 First power supply | Pin name in code